Waterway Point

 Waterway Point is a suburban shopping mall located in the town centre of Punggol New Town, Singapore, next to Punggol MRT/LRT station.
 The mall was built as part of Punggol's first integrated waterfront residential and retail development, Watertown.
 It is the first mall in Singapore to be integrated with a town square and a visitors’ centre which provides an avenue for residents and the public to learn more about the heritage of Punggol through exhibitions and civic and community events.
 The mall had a soft launch on 18 January 2016, and was officially opened on 19 April that year.

 History

 Waterway Point was announced on 25 October 2011 by mall developer Frasers Centerpoint Limited.
 Built on an empty plot of land located beside the waterway and MRT station, the mall was jointly developed by Far East Organization and Sekisui House and is part of the S$1.6 billion new Watertown development.
-It has a total of 542493 sqft of gross floor area and has 370824 sqft of retail space spread over 4 levels inclusive of 2 basements, with a tenant mix of approximately 30% F&B, 43% retail, 15% entertainment, 12% others (education institutions, banks, civic & community amenities such as a library).
+It has a total of 542493 sqft of gross floor area and has 370824 sqft of retail space spread over 4 levels inclusive of 2 basements, with a tenant mix of approximately 30% F&B, 43% retail, 15% entertainment, 12% others (education institutions, banks and clinics).